Sequence entropy tuples and mean sensitive tuples: Introduction

-Parallelly in \cite{HLY11}, Huang, Lu and Ye studied the above notions in measure-theoretical setting.
-They introduced the notions of $n$-sensitivity for a measure $\mu$ and sensitive $n$-tuple for $\mu$.
-In particular they showed that a t.d.s. with an ergodic measure $\mu$ is $n$-sensitive for $\mu$ if and only if it has a sensitive $n$-tuple for $\mu$; and for a t.d.s. with an ergodic measure $\mu$, sequence entropy $n$-tuple for $\mu$ is a sensitive $n$-tuple for $\mu$.

-In \cite{LTY15}, Li, Tu and Ye studied sensitivity in the mean sense and introduced the notion of mean sensitivity.
-Li, Ye and Yu \cite{LY21,LYY22} studied the multi-version of mean sensitivity, namely, mean $n$-sensitivity.

-They also introduced the notion of mean sensitive tuple and showed that a transitive t.d.s. is mean $n$-sensitive if and only if it has a mean sensitive $n$-tuple; and an entropy $n$-tuple of a minimal t.d.s. is a mean sensitive $n$-tuple.
-Glasner \cite{G18} showed that every minimal mean sensitive system is not tame, i.e. exists an IT pair.
-We conjecture that for a minimal system, mean sensitive $n$-tuple in it is IT $n$-tuple, especially a sequence entropy $n$-tuple.
-Now we can only show that the conjecture hold if additionally the factor map to its maximal equicontinuous factor is almost one to one.
+Recently, Li, Tu and Ye \cite{LTY15} studied the sensitivity in the mean form.
+Li, Ye and Yu \cite{LY21,LYY22} further studied the multi-version of mean sensitivity and its local representation, namely, the mean $n$-sensitivity and the mean $n$-sensitive tuple.
+One naturally wonders if there is still a characterization of sequence entropy tuples via mean sensitive tuples.
+By the results of \cite{ FGJO, GJY21,KL07,LYY22} one can see that a sequence entropy tuple is not always a mean sensitive tuple even in a minimal t.d.s.
+Nonetheless, the works of \cite{DG16,Huang06,LTY15} yield that every minimal mean sensitive t.d.s. (i.e. has a mean sensitive pair by \cite{LYY22}) is not tame (i.e. exists an IT pair by \cite{KL07}).
+So generally, we conjecture that for any minimal t.d.s., a mean sensitive $n$-tuple is an IT $n$-tuple and so a sequence entropy $n$-tuple by \cite[Theorem 5.9]{KL07}.
+Now we can answer this question under an additional condition.
+Namely,\begin{thm} Let $(X,T)$ be a minimal t.d.s. and $\pi: (X,T)\rightarrow (X_{eq},T_{eq})$ be the factor map to its maximal equicontinuous factor which is almost one to one.
+Then for $2\le n\in\mathbb{N}$,

-The parallel notion of $\mu$-mean sensitivity for an invariant measure $\mu$ on a t.d.s. was studied by Garc\'{\i}a-Ramos \cite{G17}, he showed that an ergodic m.p.s. is $\mu$-mean sensitive if and only if it is not null.
-Li \cite{L16} introduced the notion of $\mu$-mean $n$-sensitivity,

-and showed that an ergodic m.p.s. is $\mu$-mean $n$-sensitive if and only if its maximal pattern entropy is no less than $\log n$.
-In \cite{LYY22} the authors introduced the notion of $\mu$-$n$-sensitivity in the mean, which was says that proved to be equivalent for an ergodic m.p.s. \cite{LYY22}.

-In \cite{LY21}, the authors introduced the notion of $\mu$-mean sensitive tuple and $\mu$-sensitive in the mean tuple, and showed that an ergodic m.p.s. is $\mu$-mean $n$-sensitive if and only if it has a $\mu$-mean sensitive $n$-tuple, an ergodic m.p.s. is $\mu$-$n$-sensitive in the mean if and only if it has a $\mu$-$n$-sensitive in the mean tuple.
-Besides they showed that every $\mu$-entropy tuple of an ergodic m.p.s. is $\mu$-mean sensitive.
-An natural question is left open \cite{LY21} if every $\mu$-sequence entropy tuple of an ergodic m.p.s. is $\mu$-mean sensitive.
-In \cite{LT20}, the authors introduced a weaker notion named density-sensitive tuple and showed that every $\mu$-sequence entropy tuple of an ergodic m.p.s. is $\mu$-density-sensitive.

-In this paper, we give a positive answer to this question.
-In fact we show a bit more by proving that for a m.p.s., $\mu$-$n$-sensitive in the mean tuple is $\mu$-sequence entropy $n$-tuple, and for an ergodic m.p.s., $\mu$-sequence entropy $n$-tuple is $\mu$-mean sensitive $n$-tuple.
-Then for an ergodic m.p.s. $\mu$-sequence entropy $n$-tuple, $\mu$-mean sensitive $n$-tuple, $\mu$-$n$-sensitive in the mean tuple coincide.
-We also show that for a non-ergodic m.p.s., they do not coincide.